 All of the chilis judged in this cook-off were unique and packed with flavor, but there could only be one chili that could take home the prize.

 The WINNER of this cook-off was none other than Patti D. (our new CEO!).
 She was assigned the Southwest Chili Spice Blend and crafted a White Bean Chicken Chili Verde inspired by the cuisine of the American Southwest.
-The use of chicken was a welcomed twist to the usual chili recipe and worked extraordinarily well with the peppery flavor of our Southwest Chili Spice Blend.
+The use of chicken was a welcomed twist to the usual meat-heavy chili and worked extraordinarily well with the peppery, earthy & piney notes of our Southwest Chili Spice Blend.